datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ---

 #### Questions:
+- How many people have used spreadsheets in their research?
 - What kind of operations do you do in spreadsheets?
-- Which ones od you think spreadsheets are good for?
+- Which ones do you think spreadsheets are good for?

 Spreadsheets encompass a lot of the things we need to be able to do as researchers.
 We can use them for: